AI-Assisted signal coverage for technical markets.

-Hard-to-penetrate verticals where procurement cycles are long, buyers are distributed, and public signals are fragmented.
+Hard-to-penetrate verticals where procurement cycles are long, buyers are distributed, and AI workflows need sector-specific source rules to separate signal from noise.

 AEC